GonnaBeDev/GonnaBeDev/README.md

 - 👋 Hi, I’m @GonnaBeDev
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning "Web (Js, Node etc)
-- 📫 How to reach me "I'm available at gonnabedev@gmail.com"
+- 📫 I'm available at gonnabedev@gmail.com

 <!---
 GonnaBeDev/GonnaBeDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.